 Please Don’t Overlook the Value of Travel Insurance

-It will also reimburse costs like a rental car if you are rebooked into an alternate airport or the costs of buying a change of clothes if your luggage is left behind while you’re rebooked on a different airline.
+It will also reimburse costs like a rental car if you are re-booked to an alternate airport or the costs of buying a change of clothes if your luggage doesn’t make it at the same time you do.

 I personally use and recommend RoamRight.

 - My Experience Filing a Travel Insurance Claim